The two words affect vs. effect can cause a lot of confusion. It’s because they sound so similar.

 effectivity |ɪfɛkˈtɪvɪti| noun

-To act in such a manner that it produces a desired result.
+To act in such a manner that it produces the desired result.
 Please make sure that all our resources are used effectively.

-Understanding when to use a noun and when to use a verb is the key to choosing the correct word when deciding between affect vs effect.
+It is the key to choosing the correct word when you are deciding between the two words, affect and effect.

-If you use a verb for cause in the infinitive with to, or in a form using ed on ing, you must use affect.
+When you use a verb for a cause with to, ed or ing, you need to use affect.

-If it is a result, it is a noun, so use an or the effect.
+If it is a result, it is a noun, so you will use an or the effect.

-Now you can use these two words with no confusion at all.
+Now you can use these two commonly confused words with no confusion at all.

-Further reading: Lay Or Lie And How Easy It Is For Everyone To Get Them Wrong
+Related reading: Lay vs Lie And How Easy It Is To Get These Two Words Wrong